-Also known locally as “The Mearns”, the proposed flag for the county from Philip Tibbetts, is inspired by the colours of the arms of the Earls of Kincardine
+Also known locally as “The Mearns”, a proposed flag for the county, from Jason Saber, derives from the arms of the former county council

 granted in 1927, which depict the Scottish crown jewels or “Regalia”; the royal crown, the sword of state and the sceptre.
 The arms are evidently based on those of the local Clan Keith

 , hereditary holders of the post of Earl Marischal, charged with care of the Regalia but with the addition of a depiction of Dunottar Castle in the county, to recall a significant chapter in Scottish history when William Keith, the 6th Earl Marischal, took the Regalia to the castle for safekeeping against the army of Oliver Cromwell, the building being subsequently besieged.
 The castle’s governor, George Ogilvy of Barras and the minister of nearby Kinneff parish, James Granger, smuggled the items out of the castle and buried them under the floor of the parish church until restoration of the monarchy in 1660.
 The single tower is a stylised representation of the castle, better suited for use on a flag.